Pratyush-Basu/Recipe-Recommendation-System/README.md

 #🧩 Project Structure

-recipes_suggestion.ipynb     # Main Notebook containing all code and logic food_recipes.csv                          # Dataset of recipes (expected format) ⚙️ How It Works
+recipes_suggestion_Github.ipynb     # Main Notebook containing all code and logic food_recipes.csv                          # Dataset of recipes (expected format) ⚙️ How It Works
 Data Cleaning: Preprocess the recipes dataset to handle missing values and prepare fields.